felixz2535/CYOA--Zombie-Apocalypse/situations/work.md

 # Work

 You are a very devote person.
-You chose to go to work, but on your way to work you saw a zombie.
+You chose to go to work, but What you didn't know is that you are in a **Zombie Apocalypse**.
+On your way to work, you see this crazy person walking.

-The zombie saw you and head toward your way.
+That person is a **Zombie**.
+He saw you and head towards your way.
 What should you do?

 [Fight your way through](fight-zombie.md)